hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

   >
   > **Note**: To store the API credentials beyond the duration of the session, the cmdlet provides a **\-Location** parameter.
 This parameter can be used with **New-HPEGLAPIcredential** to save the API credentials in a directory and the **\-Encrypt** parameter can be utilized to encrypt the API credentials before exporting the JSON file into the designated *Location* directory.

-  * **Remove-HPEGLAPIcredential**: to delete an API credential of an application instance.
+  * **Remove-HPEGLAPIcredential**: to delete an API credential of an application instance

   > **Note**: Once API credentials are deleted, access to the application instance API is lost permanently.
 This is because API credentials are used to authenticate and authorize access to the API.
 When the credentials are deleted, the corresponding API client ID is also invalidated, which means that any requests made using those credentials will be rejected by the API server.